 Contributed by Laura Comtois - Fit For Life Physical Therapy

 Plantar Fasciitis, one of the most common injuries for runners, is the inflammation of the plantar fascia, the thick tendon on the underside of the foot.
-This tendon attaches at the bottom of the heel (calcaneus) and runs to the base of the toes.
+This tendon attaches at the bottom of the heel bone (calcaneus) and runs to the base of the toes.

-- Decreased Mobility:
+- Limited Mobility:

 - Decreased flexibility of both calf muscles (gastrocnemius and soleus)